luisgasco/openskyr/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* I have omitted the redundant "R" in a description
+* I have added the URL of the api in the description field.
+* I have spoken with OpenSky-Network people and they agree with the use of OpenSky, but I have added a clarification that they are not responsible of the library (I have specified the term "third-party" in some parts of the description and title)

 ## Test environments
 * win-builder (devel and release) on local and Github CI/CD
 * ubuntu 16.04 (release) on Github CI/CD